huzaifah-cyber/threat-hunt-jad-2/README.md

 **What to find:** Nimbus will want this filed as a new hire making a mistake with access he shouldn't have had.
 Give the honest read.

 | Field | Value |
 |---|---|
 | **Answer** | The m.reed account was compromised and driven by an intruder using valid credentials from a remote public IP address.
 No malware was found, and there was no exploitation; the evidence therefore does not support malware or a routine insider mistake. |
 | **Time (UTC)** | N/A |

-**Details:** The m.reed account was compromised and driven by an intruder using valid credentials from a remote public IP address.
-No malware was found, and there was no exploitation; the evidence therefore does not support malware or a routine insider mistake.

 **Query:** N/A, synthesis across OSINT artefacts, DeviceLogonEvents, DeviceProcessEvents, and DeviceFileEvents